Community Fibre vs Hyperoptic broadband

 Availability

-Winner: Community Fibre has a larger footprint in London than Hyperoptic, so more customers should be able to go with the provider.
+Winner: Community Fibre has a larger footprint in London than Hyperoptic, so more customers should be able to access them.

 Hyperoptic connected their first London building back in 2011, and have since rolled out their services to tens of thousands of properties across the capital.

-Full details of which properties are connected can be found on Hyperoptic's own website, but it's worth noting potential customers can register their interest and give Hyperoptic a nudge towards expanding in their area.
-Given the high density of buildings in London, customers have got more of a chance of being heard than other towns and cities where Hyperoptic doesn't already have as much of a presence.
+To check if your property has been connected by either Hyperoptic or Community Fibre, you can use our free broadband postcode tool.
+However, if either are missing, it's worth noting potential customers can register their interest and give the providers a nudge towards expanding in their area.
+Given the high density of buildings in London, customers have got more of a chance of being heard.

 For some Londoners, though, it may mean they're spoilt for choice when it comes to full fibre broadband, while their near neighbours may not be so lucky.